-Here is what some Year 7's says
+Here is what some Year 7's say

 - "Year 7 is full of excitement, hard work and challenges."
 "There's lots of big people around."
 "It's more fun because you change classes a lot; you only spend 50 minutes in each class, not a whole day."
 "You have more freedom; you can even go to Rannerdale at lunch." - "The new technology beats what I'm used to.
-We have Science labs, Computer labs, Food, Woodwork and Art departments." - △ "Middle School is really good and the stories you hear aren't necessarily true." - "You feel privileged because you have more responsibility." - "You don't have to sit down to eat your lunch."
+We have Science labs, Computer labs, Food, Woodwork and Art departments." - "The playground is awesome!
+It's all tyres and ropes.
+It's really fun to play tag on or you can sit in a tyre and talk with a friend." - "Middle School is really good and the stories you hear aren't necessarily true." - △ "You feel privileged because you have more responsibility." - "You don't have to sit down to eat your lunch."